Why does God allow bad things to happen to good people?

 To answer that question we need to ask ourselves if we are praying for God’s will or for our own wills to be done.
 It is not God’s purpose to heal during this time.
 We live in a time of faith and trust, not miracles.
 It is not the time to be asking for physical healing for others or ourselves.
 Healing will take place in the next age – the Millennial Age.
 The Apostle Paul tells us in 1 Corinthians 10:13:

 “No temptation [testing] has seized you except what is common to man.
 And God is faithful; he will not let you be tempted [tested] beyond what you can bear.
 But when you are tempted [tested], he will also provide a way out so that you can stand up under it.”

 The way out or way of escape is a way to endure the pain by embracing it!
-Stop fighting God’s will and He will give you the strength to bear up under the pain.
-We know that our loving, merciful Father would not have us suffer pointlessly.
+We pray for God to give us the strength to bear up under the pain.
+We know our loving, merciful Father would not have us suffer pointlessly.
 The suffering and pain we go through is to draw us closer to Him, so that we will cling to Him.

 How we respond to suffering is determined by the genuineness of our faith.
 If our faith is genuine, we will come through the testing.

 “In this you greatly rejoice, though now for a little while you may have had to suffer grief in all kinds of trials.
 These are come so that your faith – of greater worth than gold, which perishes even though refined by fire – may be proved genuine and may result in praise, glory and honor when Jesus Christ is revealed” 1 Peter 1:6-7.

 Therefore, we are to consider it pure joy (James 1:2), knowing that the trials prove that we are children of God.
 “Blessed is the man that endures temptation [testing], because having been approved, he will receive the crown of life which the Lord has promised to those who love him” (James 1:12).